jncraton/operating-systems-cpsc4420/lectures/29-security.md

 - The only secret parts of a secure system should be keys and passwords
 - The design should be openly inspected by as many parties as will look at it
-- Examples include cryptographic alogrithms (TLS, SHA, etc) along with their implementations (OpenSSL, OpenSSH, etc) Separation of Privilege
+- Examples include cryptographic algorithms (TLS, SHA, etc) along with their implementations (OpenSSL, OpenSSH, etc) Separation of Privilege
 -----------------------